spring-attic/spring-android/README.md

 ## Features

-* A REST Client for Android
+* A REST client for Android
 * Auth support for accessing secure APIs